 cGMP Reality: Where Gummy Programs Get Stress‑Tested

-From a cGMP perspective, ALCAR gummies highlight the importance of process discipline.
-These products typically require tighter control and better documentation than many first-time gummy projects anticipate.
+From a cGMP perspective, ALCAR gummies underline the importance of process discipline.
+These products require tighter control and better documentation than most first‑time gummy projects anticipate.

 - Defined, validated mixing parameters to support uniformity